 Mixing virtual experiences with reality

 When it comes to combining device mirroring with video cameras, the possibilities truly are endless.
 The Promethean Screen Share app can connect up to 39 devices at once via the ActivPanel and display four screens simultaneously.
-There are a great deal of apps out there that teachers can take advantage of to boost student engagement, and promote collaboration, motivation and understanding.
+There are a lot of apps out there that teachers can take advantage of to boost student engagement and promote collaboration, motivation and understanding.